yacmov/civ-web-technologies-classes-SK/session-01/Challenge 1.md

   - [JS](https://quickref.me/javascript)
 - Choose one of each to use with this unit
 - Save it in your TAFE One Drive account so you can easily find it

+## Challenge 4

+- Open this Youtube video and [watch](https://www.youtube.com/watch?v=UVR9lhUGAyU) it
+- What is DNS.
+- Summarise in 2 sentences what it does.

+> DNS is Domain Name Service that human-readable domain names into numerical IP addresses, enabling device to locate and connect ot each other on the internet.